 \begin{proof} Similar results for ordinary characters are classical (see, \emph{e.g.}, Corollary 3.3.25 and Proposition 3.3.26 of \cite{GM20}).
 Then the assertion follows directly since for every block $b$ in $s$ the set $\{\chi^0\mid\chi\in\Irr(b)\}$ spans the space $\mathbb Q\IBr(b)$ and all maps are linear. \end{proof}

 We recall that an element $t$ in $\bG^*$ is called \emph{quasi-isolated} if the centralizer $\C_{\bG^*}(t)$ is not contained in a proper Levi subgroup of $\bG^*$.
-Following Definition 3.1 of \cite{Ru20b}, we call a semisimple element $t\in{\bG^*}^F$ is \emph{strictly quasi-isolated} if $\C_{{\bG^*}^F}(t)\C^\circ_{\bG^*}(t)$ is not contained in a proper Levi subgroup of $\bG^*$.
+Following Definition 3.1 of \cite{Ru20b}, we say that an element $t\in{\bG^*}^F$ is \emph{strictly quasi-isolated} if $\C_{{\bG^*}^F}(t)\C^\circ_{\bG^*}(t)$ is not contained in a proper Levi subgroup of $\bG^*$.
 An $\ell$-block of $\bG^F$ is called a \emph{quasi-isolated block} (resp. \emph{strictly quasi-isolated}) if it is in some quasi-isolated (resp. strictly quasi-isolated) semisimple $\ell'$-element.